How to restore a ring finger after a compound fracture. Developing fingers after a fracture

 • closed fracture with displacement of fragments;

 The operation is carried out in several stages.
-First, the wound is cleaned of dirt, small bone fragments and damaged tissues are removed.
-Then the surgeon mobilizes the bone fragments and performs osteosynthesis: with the help of small screws, a metal structure is inserted into the distal parts of the bone, which provides a reliable comparison of the fragments and replaces the bone defect before the formation of a callus.
-The final stage of the operation is the suturing of the wound and X-ray control of the intervention.
+First, the wound is cleaned of contaminants and small bone fragments and damaged tissue are removed.
+Then the surgeon mobilizes the bone fragments and performs osteosynthesis: using small screws, a metal structure is inserted into the distal areas of the bone, which ensures reliable alignment of the fragments and replaces the bone defect before the formation of a callus.
+The final stage of the operation is suturing the wound and radiological monitoring of the intervention.

-In cases where the bones began to grow together incorrectly, a second reposition is performed.
+In cases where the bones begin to heal incorrectly, repositioning is performed.
 To do this, they are subjected to mechanical stress, forming another fracture.
 This operation is performed under local anesthesia.

-After the formation of the correct fracture line, the wound channel is closed and a splint is applied to avoid displacement of the fragments.
+After the correct fracture line has been formed, the wound channel is closed and a splint is applied to prevent displacement of the fragments.

-Folk methods for fractures are more likely auxiliary means than a complete medicine.
-Most of the advice is aimed at increasing the level of calcium in the body and activating recovery processes.
+Traditional methods for fractures are more likely auxiliary than a full-fledged medicine.
+Most of the advice is aimed at increasing calcium levels in the body and activating recovery processes.

-Folk methods should be used only after consultation with a specialist and subject to the basic therapy plan.
-Do not self-medicate or try to fix the fracture yourself.
+Traditional methods should be used only after consultation with a specialist and in compliance with the basic treatment plan.
+You should not self-medicate or try to fix the fracture yourself.

 The best recipes for bone tissue restoration:

-• Onion decoction.
-Helps to activate the body's immune system.
-For its preparation, two or three fresh onions are used.
+• Onion broth.
+Helps activate the body's immune system.
+To prepare it, two or three fresh onions are used.
 They need to be fried in vegetable oil for twenty minutes.
-The resulting slurry must be boiled in hot water to a boil.
-Drink a decoction should be a glass a day before meals.
+The resulting pulp must be boiled in hot water to a boil.
+The decoction should be consumed one glass a day before meals.

 • Crushed chicken egg shells.
-It's no secret that the shell contains a large number of calcium, so necessary for the normal functioning of bone tissue.
-The shell of two eggs should be crushed to a state of powder and added to food one teaspoon at a time.
+It's no secret what the shell contains large number calcium, so necessary for the normal functioning of bone tissue.
+The shells of two eggs should be crushed to a powder and added to food one teaspoon at a time.

-For the normal restoration of bone tissue, calcium is needed, which is so abundant in the shell of chicken eggs.
+For normal bone tissue restoration, calcium is needed, which is so abundant in the shells of chicken eggs.

-What to do with a broken finger - video
+What to do if your finger is broken - video

 Rehabilitation